ehsansdr/Book-store/charts/README.md

 # 📦 book-store-chart

-A Helm chart to deploy the **Loyalty** Spring Boot 3.4 service on Kubernetes.
+A Helm chart to deploy the **book-store** Spring Boot 3.4 service on Kubernetes.
 Supports PostgreSQL as database and integrates with Keycloak for authentication.

 ---